CloudLabs-MOC/SC-401T00-Information-Security-Administrator/Instructions/Labs/Lab5_Ex1_retention.md

 You are Joni Sherman, a Compliance Administrator at Contoso Ltd. The company is tightening its data security strategy to reduce risk exposure related to financial data and privileged communications.
 You've been asked to configure Microsoft Purview retention solutions that support audit readiness, limit unnecessary data retention, and ensure proper oversight for sensitive communications.

-**Tasks**:
+## Lab Objectives

+In this lab, you will perform the following:

-1. Create a retention label
+- Task 01: Create a retention label
-1. Publish a retention label
+- Task 02: Publish a retention label
-1. Create an auto-apply retention label policy
+- Task 03: Create an auto-apply retention label policy
-1. Create a static retention policy
+- Task 04: Create a static retention policy
-1. Recover SharePoint content
+- Task 05: Recover SharePoint content

 ## Task 1 – Create a retention label